python/cpython/Doc/library/calendar.rst

 .. exception:: IllegalMonthError(month)

-   A subclass of :exc:`ValueError`, raised when the given month number is outwith the range 1-12 (inclusive).
+   A subclass of :exc:`ValueError`, raised when the given month number is outside of the range 1-12 (inclusive).

    .. attribute:: month